natmasslove/aws_howto/glue_connections_snowflake_sap/README.md

 <a id="prerequisites"></a>
 ## Prerequisites

-In this step we create a bucket where we place the sample glue job scripts and JDBC drivers.
+In this section we'll create a bucket to hold the sample Glue job scripts and JDBC drivers with the following command:
 ```bash
 aws cloudformation create-stack --stack-name cf-awshowto-glueconn-010-s3 \
     --template-body file://cloudformation/010_s3.yaml
 ```

-By default, it creates bucket named "s3-awshowto-glueconn-${AWS::AccountId}-glue".
+By default, cloudformation stack creates a bucket named "s3-awshowto-glueconn-${AWS::AccountId}-glue".
-You can change the name it by modifying cloudformation/010_s3.yaml.
+You can change the name it by modifying "cloudformation/010_s3.yaml" file.

 The following steps for Snowflake and SAP HANA can be executed independently.